 The college offers three undergraduate degrees.
 Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees are available on the McMinnville Campus and through the Division of Continuing Education’s Adult Degree Program.
 The Bachelor of Science in Nursing (B.S.N.) degree is available on the Portland Campus and to students in the online R.N. to B.S.N. program.

-Candidates for the B.S. degree must successfully complete two courses of at least three credits each in a single department, chosen from the following: anthropology, biology, chemistry, computer science, economics, environmental studies, mathematics, physics, political science, psychology, or sociology.
-These courses must be (a) outside the department which offers the major, and (b) beyond the Linfield Curriculum.
-If a student completes two majors, the B.S. degree requirement may be fulfilled by two courses from either major.
+Candidates for the B.S. degree must successfully complete two courses of at least three credits each in a single field, chosen from the following: anthropology (ANTH), biology, chemistry, computer science, economics, environmental studies, mathematics, physics, political science, psychology, or sociology (SOCL).
+These courses must be outside the department which offers the major, where for the purpose of this requirement only, anthropology and sociology are viewed as separate departments.
+In addition, these courses may not be simultaneously used to satisfy Linfield Curriculum requirements.
+If a student completes two majors, the B.S. degree requirement may be fulfilled by two courses from either major, as long as neither course is used to satisfy requirements for both majors.
+In the case of interdisciplinary majors, the two courses cannot be applied to both major and B.S. requirements.

 When necessary, students with documented learning disabilities in majors which offer the B.A. but not a B.S. degree may petition the Curriculum Committee for substitution of courses for the language requirement.
 This process is not automatic, nor is it always deemed appropriate.
 Students who intend to make such a request must notify both the Office of Learning Support Services and the Registrar no later than the completion of 45 credits.
 Complete documentation including the diagnosis of the student’s condition and its attendant educational implications must be filed with the Office of Learning Support Services prior to the request.